hphelion/documentation/cloudos/install.overview.md

 ## Next Step

-Proceed to the [Before You Install](/cloudos/install/before-you-install/) topic.
+Proceed to the next topic, [Before You Install](/cloudos/install/before-you-install/).